lsbarrientos50/lsbarrientos50.github.io/_teaching/phylogenetic_systematics.md

 Syllabus
 ======

-From here onwards the content of this page will be in Spanish, the language this course is taught.
+From here onwards the content of this page will be in Spanish, the language this course is taught. <br />
 A partir de aquí el contenido de esta página se encuenta en español, idioma en el cual se imparte en este curso.
 {: .notice--info}